steve-wilson/al-folio-website/_pages/about.md

                     After that, I spent a couple of years working as a postdoc in the <a href="http://smash.inf.ed.ac.uk/" target="_blank">SMASH</a> group at the <a href="https://www.ed.ac.uk/" target="_blank">University of Edinburgh</a>.
  </p>
  <p>
-                    ✨I am <a href="https://twitter.com/SteveWilsonNLP/status/1430542796319076353" target="_blank">looking for a PhD student</a> starting Fall 2022✨ Feel free to reach out if you are interested in working together on research projects using NLP for Computational Social Science.
-Next <a href="http://catalog.oakland.edu/preview_program.php?catoid=56&poid=10257&returnto=11901" target="_blank">application</a> deadline: Feb 15, 2022.
+                    ✨I am <a href="https://twitter.com/SteveWilsonNLP/status/1430542796319076353" target="_blank">looking for a PhD student</a> starting Fall 2022✨ Feel free to reach out if you are interested in working together on research projects using NLP for Computational Social Science. <a href="http://catalog.oakland.edu/preview_program.php?catoid=56&poid=10257&returnto=11901" target="_blank">Details about the PhD program.</a>
 </p>